ARGENTINA

 Caned buttocks

-Also from the same Johore Baru exhibition, these pictures of men's backsides after caning, and the canes picture above, all come from a now-deleted blog about a visit to the prison in 2005.
+Also from the same Johore Baru exhibition, these pictures of men's backsides after caning, and the canes picture above, all came from a now-deleted blog about a visit to the prison in 2005.

 More caned buttocks

-A clearer and more recent (2008) "caning aftermath" photo from a similar exhibition.
+A clearer "caning aftermath" photo from a similar exhibition.
 Not for the squeamish.

 Corpun file 22061